-Last minute bargain sales 25% off advertised price when booked 7 or less nights from arrival.
+***LAST MINUTE OFFER - 25% off advertised price when booked 7 or less days from your arrival date.

 Treetops is part of the historic 19th century mansion built for the Archdeacon of Cornwall.
 Take it easy on one of the two secluded private balconies with unforgettable rural/garden views,eat by the water lily pool with resident dragonflies, watch the miniature sheep, or explore the beautiful local countryside and the Falmouth Arms which is the village pub.